-For the base cabinets they have a similar format, but the height and depth are always the standard of 34.5″ tall, and a depth of 24″.
-So the basic code for a base cabinet would be B15, which is a 15″ wide base cabinet.
+For base cabinets there is a similar format, but the height and depth are always the standard of 34.5″ tall, and a depth of 24″.
+So the basic code for a base cabinet would be B15, which is a 15″ wide base cabinet, where B identifies that it is a base cabinet.
 For a sink base cabinet is would be SB30 (30″ wide sink base).

 Where base cabinets get tricky is the corner cabinets.
 There are probably half a dozen codes (and different names) for a lazy susan cabinet: EZR or EZ (easy reach), LZ or LS (lazy susan), DCB or DC (diagonal corner base).

 Vanity Bathroom Cabinet Codes

 Vanity cabinet codes begin with V, followed by the cabinet width.
 Standard vanity cabinets are 21″ deep so this number is not included in the code.
 A code of V30 indicates a vanity that is 30 inches wide.

 What to Do with Long Kitchen Cabinet Codes

 Some cabinet lines try to identify every option, accessory, and trim piece under the sun in their codes.
 That is WAY too many to identify the codes for the average person. to identify each one.

 Below is a chart to help you identify some of the more common codes so you have a better experience buying kitchen cabinets.